-Step 1: Set Your Budget
+Step 1: Set Your Car Buying Budget

 When preparing to buy a car, keep the following things in mind:

-- While financing deals vary, use this simple rule of thumb to estimate how much your monthly payment will be: with a 48-month loan, you’ll need to pay about $25/month for every $1,000 you borrow.
-Try to avoid any repayment period longer than 48 months.
+While financing deals vary, use this simple rule of thumb to estimate how much your monthly payment will be: with a 48-month loan, you’ll need to pay about $25/month for every $1,000 you borrow.
+Try to avoid any repayment period longer than 60 months.
 You may also find this calculator helpful.

 For no down payment and the same monthly payment, drivers can often afford a more expensive car under a lease.
-On the other hand, with a lease the car is not yours and you won’t get anything for it when it’s time for a new one.
+On the other hand, with a lease, the car is not yours and you won’t get anything for it when it’s time for a new one.
 Furthermore, the dealer may limit the number of miles you can travel and require that you take out additional insurance on the car.
 You may also need a parent to take out the lease for you, as leases are not typically available to people under 18.

 Step 2: Do Your Homework